kc596/flask-app/README.md

 ## DOs and DON'Ts

 1. Though python is not a type-safe language, it pays well to have type safety.
-Various part of this project like config read from yaml provides type safety.
+Various part of this project like route and config read from yaml provides type safety.

 2. A well behaved Python WSGI application should never attempt to write any data directly to sys.stdout or use the print statement without directing it to an alternate file object.